Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/xgpl_src/IsoAgLib/comm/readme.txt

 	* The class IsoAgLib::iSystemMgmt_c has a list of all local identities, where an address claim is performed at the
 	* System-Startup and which must send responses on several network management requests.
 	* Additionally IsoAgLib::iSystemMgmt_c provides functions to search for a network node corresponding to its
 	* DevKey_c ( device type ) or its address.
-Thereby both DIN 9684 and ISO 11783 monitor lists are
+Thereby the ISO 11783 monitor lists is
 	* searched - as far as the individual protocol is activated/compiled for the project.
 	*
 	* @subsection CommOverIsoSystem Overview on ISO 11783 Monitor List